 Claire Kitchen had something of a baptism of fire when she joined SCWB in June 2006 as we were then beginning our summer season of bandstand gigs.
-She rose to the challenge immediately and with great enthusiasm, a characteristic that was ever present during her tenure as Director of Music.
+She rose to the challenge immediately and with great enthusiasm, a characteristic that was ever present during her tenure as Music Director.
 Themed concerts at the Turner Sims Concert Hall (A Night At The Movies) and the Plaza Theatre (America) soon followed as well as a debut Christmas performance at St Luke's Church in Winchester.

 When she joined the band, Claire was a member of the Recruiting Team for HQ Army Music at the Royal Military School of Music, Kneller Hall.
 In 2007 she successfully applied to undertake the Band Masters course which she began in September of the same year; however, it soon became clear that the demands of her job prevented her from giving 100% committment to SCWB so it was with some reluctance that she resigned her position.